 Author Year Title Journal Country Category Findings Relevance Meng et al. 2020 Policy implementation of multi-modal (shared) mobility.
 Transport Reviews Australia Institutional "Suggests that policy entrepreneurship in collaboration with other partners, policy innovation, and the notions of merit goods and second-best policymaking can enable policy initiatives towards multi-modal shared mobility and provide supporting arguments if policies encounter failures."
 Discusses the importance of policy in development of shared mobility Rojas-Rueda et al. 2020 Autonomous Vehicles and Public Health.
-Annual Review of Public Health USA Physical and Economic Provides recommendations for the use of AV to improve public health.
+Annual Review of Public Health NSA Physical and Economic Provides recommendations for the use of AV to improve public health.
 Provides insights into some benefits and issues with AV from a public health perspective.
 Soares Machado et al. 2020 Placement of Infrastructure for Urban Electromobility Sustainability Brazil Temporal and Spatial Results "shows that districts with the largest demand for charging stations are located in the central area, where the population also exhibits the highest Discusses issues associated with electric mobility in low density and rural areas.
 Tao et al. 2020 Investigating the impacts of public transport on job accessibility in Shenzhen, China.
-Land Use Policy China Physical and Economic Purchasing power" "Highlights land use and transport policy countermeasures to improve job accessibility by public transport."
-Finding "Amount-shee the use of Finding and a second second second second second second sec Discusses how job accessibility is greatly improved if one has access to a PMV Tomej, K., and Liburd, J. J. 2020 Sustainable accessibility in rural destinations.
-Journal of Sustainable Tourism Austria Temporal and Spatial sustainable transport accessibility sustainable transport accessibility as a measure for transport evaluation that considers both environmental aspects and social justice framed as sustainable tourism participation for all."
+Land Use Policy China Physical and Economic Purchasing power "Highlights land use and transport policy countermeasures to improve job accessibility by public transport."
+Discusses how job accessibility is greatly improved if one has access to a PMV Tomej, K., and Liburd, J. J. 2020 Sustainable accessibility in rural destinations.
+Journal of Sustainable Tourism Austria Temporal and Spatial eventually definition are use on sustainable transport accessibility as a measure for transport evaluation that considers both environmental aspects and social justice framed as sustainable tourism participation for all."
 Provides insights into the use of DRT in rural areas with high levels of tourism.
 Turoń and Kubik 2020 Economic Aspects of Driving Various Types of Vehicles in Intelligent Urban Transport Systems, Including Car-Sharing Services and Autonomous Vehicles.
 Applied Science Poland Physical and Economic "Results indicate the relation of travel parameters (including vehicle type) to the total cost of travel in urban transport systems."
 Discusses the economic sustainability of AV and shared transport